 The other Barcelona curiosity comes in the form of a log with a face, hat and legs.
 He’s set up in the living room and the children “feed” him throughout the days leading up to Christmas.
 Then, on Christmas Eve, the children sing a song while hitting the log with a stick so that he’ll poop out their presents – yes, this is a real thing!

-The City of Light, on the other hand, goes all out for its Christmas Eve meal!
-Called the Réveillon, this feast could consist of oysters, caviar and foie gras – would you expect anything less from Paris?
+What’s more, French Christmas isn’t excluded from the dinner table.
+Christmas in France is largely characterized by its unique feast.
+Called the Réveillon, this feast could consist of oysters, caviar and foie gras – would you expect anything less from France?